-My manuscript with Kanika Khanna) presents evidence that Confederate Monument Removals in whites’ ZIP codes leaded to an increase in whites’ reports of racial prejudice that endured for over a year.
+My manuscript with Kanika Khanna presents evidence that Confederate Monument Removals in whites’ ZIP codes leaded to an increase in whites’ reports of racial prejudice that endured for over a year.
 This paper has received a Revise and Resubmit.

 In this paper, we draw on scholarship on white racial attitudes and contextual political behavior to develop a theory of how Confederate Monument Removals shape the political attitudes of American whites.
 We draw on data from numerous vintages of the Cooperative Congressional Elections Study, and the Southern Poverty Law Center to identify the effect of Confederate Monument Removals.

 In brief, we find that the removal of a Confederate Monument in a white American’s county caused a brief increase in two different measures of racial prejudice.
 The effect, unsurprisingly, did not hold among African Americans.